jhumelsine/jhumelsine.github.io/_posts/2024-03-15-interpreter-design-pattern-introduction.md

 ## Domain-Specific Language Primer
 Specification is a [Domain-Specific Language](https://en.wikipedia.org/wiki/Domain-specific_language) (DSL).
 A DSL is a small language that’s designed for a specific domain.
 In the [Smart Playlist Use Case](https://jhumelsine.github.io/2024/03/07/specification-design-pattern-use-case.html), it’s a domain that allows the user organize Smart Playlists based upon a set of user defined rules that dynamically organize tracks in those playlists based upon their attribute values.

 A DSL is a specialist.
 It solves problems in its domain very well.
 But venture beyond its domain, and it loses its power.
 A general-purpose language, such as C++, Java and Python, can accommodate any domain, but not without additional domain support or infrastructure.
-One could argue that well design general-purpose language implementation should eventually become domain specific through consistent nomenclatures with its class, method, parameter and field attribute names.
+One could argue that well designed general-purpose language implementation should eventually become domain specific through consistent nomenclatures with its class, method, parameter and field attribute names.

-A DSL allows you to solve a problem succinctly as long as the problem is within the domain.
+A DSL allows you to solve a problem succinctly if the problem is within the domain.
 A general-purpose language allows you to solve any problem, but it may take more time to establish domain foundations before achieving a solution.

 <img src="https://live.staticflickr.com/4078/4909081845_3aeb704a66_o.png" alt="Fox and Hedgehog" title="Image Source: https://www.flickr.com/photos/38299630@N05/4909081845" width = "20%" align="right" style="padding-right: 20px;">